galenframework/galen-extras/README.md

 Galen Extras
 ============

-Galen Extras is a library for extending the [Galen Specs Language](http://galenframework.com/docs/reference-galen-spec-language-guide/) with most common complex expression, which allows you to have minimal code and maximum test coverage.
+Galen Extras is a library for extending the [Galen Specs Language](http://galenframework.com/docs/reference-galen-spec-language-guide/) with most common complex expressions, which allows you to have minimal code and maximum test coverage.

 Here is a small example which describes all layouts of menu items on responsive website: